-People need Advent hope.
-Why?
-Because the world is a grim and beautiful place.
+People need Advent hope because the world is a grim and beautiful place.
 I know that sounds ridiculous (and maybe a little melodramatic), but it’s true.
 One of the great ironies of life is that the world we live in is filled with some of the most wonderful and painful things you can imagine.

 Advent should be a time of joyful anticipation.
-But while the rest of us are celebrating baking cookies and ticking items off Amazon wish lists, far too many people find themselves anything but joyful.
-Instead of looking forward to the arrival of the Christ-child, they find themselves wondering …
+But while the rest of us are baking cookies and ticking items off Amazon wish lists, far too many people find themselves anything but joyful.
+Instead of looking forward to the arrival of the Christ-child, they find themselves wondering:

 - Where they’ll find their next meal